 Is fiberglass in mattresses dangerous?

 The ATSDR toxicological profile for synthetic vitreous fibers documents skin irritation, eye irritation, and upper respiratory irritation as well-established short-term effects.
-The IARC classified ordinary glass fiber as Group 3 — not classifiable as to carcinogenicity in humans — in its 2002 review.
+IARC's 2002 review placed insulation glass wool, continuous glass filament, rock wool and slag wool in Group 3, not classifiable as to carcinogenicity in humans.
+It left refractory ceramic fibres and special-purpose glass fibres such as E-glass in Group 2B, possibly carcinogenic.
+We have not found a source stating which of those a mattress fire sock uses.
 A fiberglass mattress with the cover intact presents low practical risk.
 The documented harms almost universally involve cover removal.

 Which mattress brands use fiberglass?